 Step-by-step process of Drafting MOU Agreement

-There are several steps and discussions involved while drafting a memorandum of understanding:
+There are several steps and discussions involved in drafting a memorandum of understanding:

 - The parties need to decide the nature of the agreement and the purpose for which it is being drafted.
 The necessary changes and additions for the relevant property should be made while the previous MOU is still valid to avoid invalidations.